jyoti145/Movie-Master/README.md

-# Movix: Explore Movies and TV Shows with React
+# Movie-Master: Explore Movies and TV Shows with React

-🎬 Introducing Movix: a React-powered website I'm thrilled to share with you all! 🚀
+🎬 Introducing Movie-Master: a React-powered website I'm thrilled to share with you all! 🚀

 ## Overview